- June 14, 2021

 If you have severe gum disease known as periodontitis, you may have lost some of the bone that holds teeth in place.
 Your dentist or a gum disease specialist (periodontist) may suggest a bone graft.
-Bone grafting stimulates new bone to replace the bone that was destroyed by periodontitis.
+Bone grafting stimulates growth of new bone to replace the bone that was destroyed by periodontitis.

 When gum disease is left untreated it can develop into a more severe form called periodontitis.
 At this stage, the bacteria that has infected the tooth and gums has also affected the underlying jaw bone.
 An early sign of gum disease is bleeding and swollen gums.
 Symptoms of the progression to periodontitis is persistent bad breath, loose teeth, and mouth pain when chewing.
 At this stage, a periodontist should be consulted.

 Of course, gum disease and the need for a bone graft can be prevented with proper dental care, which includes brushing twice a day, flossing every day, and visiting your dentist every six months for cleanings and checkups.